gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aright, your watch."

 *Thanks.*
-Sandrine rolled her/their/Iffy's head from side to side and started running.
+Sandrine rolled their head from side to side and started running.
 The *boom!* came a few moments later.
 Somewhere behind them,
 the sentry bot's power cells had reached their limit.
-Sandrine doubted the makeshift bomb would slow their pursuers down by much, but every second counted.

 The scientists and engineers who erected the first buildings at Bharati Station played a single game of cricket in the snow